Santosh-16k/Udacity_DRL_NanoDegree_p1/Project.md

     Starting epsilion: 1.0
     Ending epsilion: 0.1
     Epsilion decay rate: 0.999
-The envronment is considered as solved if the agent scores an average of 13 over 100 episodes.
+The environment is considered as solved if the agent scores an average of 13 over 100 episodes.

 Following is how an untrained agent performs in the Unity Environment